yaraburvin/mark-nodejs-proj--digipet-backend/README.md

 Try the following two approaches:

 1. For training the digipet, start with making the `trainDigipet` unit tests pass and then move onto the `/digipet/train` unit tests
-2. For feeding the digipet, start with making the `/digipet/feed` unit tests pass and then move onto the `/digipet/feed` unit tests
+2. For feeding the digipet, start with making the `/digipet/feed` unit tests pass and then move onto the `feedDigipet` unit tests

 ## Exercise 2: TDD (specification provided) - ignoring